 The City of Eden Prairie has always been mindful of the environment and natural resources the community enjoys.

-In 2011, Mayor Tyra-Lukens was awarded an honorable mention for The U.S. Conference of Mayors Climate Protection Awards, and in 2012, Eden Prairie won the mywaterpledge.com-sponsored “Mayor’s Challenge for Water Conservation” for the Midwest region, versus other cities in the 30,001–100,000 population category.
+Due to the 20-40-15 initiative she spearheaded, Mayor Tyra-Lukens was awarded an honorable mention for the 2011 Mayors' Climate Protection Awards, an initiative sponsored by The U.S. Conference of Mayors.
+In 2012, Eden Prairie won the mywaterpledge.com-sponsored “Mayor’s Challenge for Water Conservation” for the Midwest region, versus other cities in the 30,001–100,000 population category.

 Learn more about what you can do to Live Green in Eden Prairie by checking out the useful information and resources in this section of the website.